The Ansonia: Features

 When the Ansonia opened in the 1900s, it covered 550000 ft2.
 Sources disagree on the size of the hotel, which has been variously cited as having 1,400 guestrooms and 340 suites, or 1,218 guestrooms and 400 suites.
-One source described the hotel as having 2,500 total rooms (including rooms in individual apartments).
+One source described the hotel as having 2,500 total rooms (including rooms within individual apartments).
 There were about 400 full bathrooms and about 600 additional sinks and toilets; at the time of the Ansonia's construction, it was the largest-ever plumbing contract.
 Of the 340 original apartments 222 were classified as housekeeping suites, whose residents could hire one or two servants who lived in the apartment.
 The modern-day Ansonia has 425 apartments, as well as a garage and a rooftop terrace.

 The hotel was also planned with "more and finer banquet halls, assembly rooms, and reception rooms than any other hotel".
 All of the public rooms were decorated in the Louis XIV style.
 An art curator, Joseph Gilmartin, was hired to display the hotel's collection of 600 paintings.